Patricia Collins (actress)

-Patricia Collins (born 1937) is a British-Canadian actress, prominently associated with the Stratford Festival.
+Patricia Collins (born 1937) is a British-Canadian actress, who is prominently associated with the Stratford Festival.

 Life and career

 Collins was born and raised in Newcastle-upon-Tyne, England.
-After moving to Canada in the 1950s, she did amateur stage work and supported herself by selling sweaters in a department store and as a Simpson catalogue copy writer.
+She worked as a copywriter for the Simpson catalogue after immigrating to Canada in the 1950s, selling knitwear at a department shop, and performing occasional stage work to make ends meet.

-Beginning in 1963, she had various small parts in CBC Television anthology series such as Playdate and Festival before being cast in her breakthrough role as Marty, the wife of John Vernon's title character, in the drama series Wojeck.
+Beginning in 1963, she had various small parts in CBC Television's anthology series such as Playdate and Festival before being cast in her breakthrough role as Marty, the wife of John Vernon's title character, in the drama series Wojeck.